What Are Severance Packages And How It Works?

 - Recommendation letter

 Under common law, you have 2 years from the moment of termination to pursue full severance pay from your former employer.
-This is known as a limitation period.

 An employee qualifies for severance pay if: